kdakan/Azure-Architecture/README.md

 * Storage (has replication enabled by default)
 * Virtual machines (we can use availability set)
 * App service plan (we can use scale-out options with multiple instances, and also configure auto-scaling here, can even host instances in different regions and use traffic manager for geo-scaling)
-* Function app (serverless azure functions are always available)
+* Function app (serverless Azure functions are always available)
 * Cosmos DB (we can do geo-scaling)
 * Availability SLA's are different for different parts of the system and for different tiers (there is no availability guarantee for free and shared instances)
 * 99% availability means 7.2 hours downtime per month